You don't have to be extraordinary (though we think our volunteers are), to become a Samaritan!

 - Orientation or Training

-- One day of training and one refresher training every two years
+- Three nights of training and one refresher training every two years